andrewbeattycourseware/pands2022/README.md

 # pands2022
-Course material for the programming and Scripting course
+Course material for the programming and Scripting module